 The true value of the tour was in the days later — I’d find myself eating roasted pork or wonton noodles and sighing to myself, thinking that these ones weren’t nearly as good as the ones we had with Laura.
 If you do her tour, do it early so you can go back to the same places!

 I can’t believe a place like Chungking Mansions exists in Hong Kong today.
 In the middle of a very nice part of Kowloon, a block away from Chanel and Gucci and Louis Vuitton, you’ll find a building home to several immigrant communities and filled with the city’s cheapest guesthouses, phone shops, and windowless Indian restaurants.

-Those Indian restaurants are actually quite good — and Laura invited us to join her at one.
-We met her outside the building and were hustled by several men, each trying to get us to go to their restaurant, until she called out, “Taj Mahal Club?” and they dispersed, only the man from Taj Mahal Club remaining.
+Those Indian restaurants are actually quite good — and Laura invited me to join her at one.
+I met her outside the building and were hustled by several men, each trying to get us to go to their restaurant, until she called out, “Taj Mahal Club?” and they dispersed, only the man from Taj Mahal Club remaining.

 Parts of Chungking Mansions look like they’re falling apart — dirty hallways, exposed pipes and wires, graffiti, even what looked like blood splattered in corners.
 I half-expected to find Liam Neeson to beating up random men in the stairwells.

 That said — we had a fantastic multi-course Indian meal with a few mango lassis for around $20 USD.
 Definitely worth a visit for the food as well as the environment.